-Zoe Todd (Métis) is from Amiskwaciwâskahikan (Edmonton) in the Treaty Six Area of Alberta, Canada.
-She writes about Indigeneity, art, architecture, decolonization and healing in urban contexts.
-She also studies human-animal relations, colonialism and environmental change in northern Canada.
+Zoe Todd (Métis/otipemisiw) is from Amiskwaciwâskahikan (Edmonton), Alberta, Canada.
+She writes about fish, art, Métis legal traditions, the Anthropocene, extinction, and decolonization in urban and prairie contexts.
+She also studies human-animal relations, colonialism and environmental change in north/western Canada.

 Areas of Interest